bamcis-io/AWSBillingDataAnalytics/README.md

 ## Usage

 Once you have deployed the two required projects, the AWS CUR Manager and AWS Price List Reserved Instance Helper, you can deploy the infrastructure in the BillingDataInfrastructure.template CloudFormation script.
 This will deploy the S3, Glue, and Athena resources you need.
-Then, upload the `cur_etl.py` script to the bucket you specified for the ETL Job, this defaults to
+Then, upload the `cur_etl_csv.py` and `cur_etl_parquet.py` scripts to the bucket you specified for the ETL Job, this defaults to

-    s3://aws-glue-scripts-${AWS::AccountId}-${AWS::Region}/admin/cur_etl.py
+    s3://aws-glue-scripts-${AWS::AccountId}-${AWS::Region}/admin/cur_etl_csv.py

+and

+    s3://aws-glue-scripts-${AWS::AccountId}-${AWS::Region}/admin/cur_etl_parquet.py

 Once that is uploaded, wait for the CUR Manager and your Price List data to start populating in S3, this may take 1 or more days.
 Once you have data, you can start running the Athena queries.